luissancho/ts-forecast-deep-ensemble/README.md

 3. **Base Models Mean Forecasting**: Predictions are made by averaging the results of each base model configuration.
 4. **Meta Models Forecasting**: The predictions from the base models are then used as input to the meta models, which generate the final forecast.

-This structured approach allows TSEnsemble to leverage the strengths of various machine learning models, providing a robust and accurate forecasting tool.
+This structured approach allows this model to leverage the strengths of various machine learning models, providing a robust and accurate forecasting tool.

 ## Usage